April 26, 2011 Comments Off on

 Other Services and Activities

 Storyteller and performer both in secular and church settings throughout the South.
 Conducted storytelling seminars for Harding University, The Center For Christian Education (Irving, Texas), and Motlow Community College (Tullahoma, Tennessee).
-Volunteers as storyteller for local schools and area libraries.
+Volunteers as a storyteller for local schools, area libraries, and social clubs/organizations.

 Wrote study guide for Lynn Anderson’s If I Really Believe Why Do I Have All These Doubts.
 The guide was previously published on Lynn’s Hope Network website.

 Writes and edits Youth Camp Curriculum for Eastern European Mission.
-The curriculum is designed for use by teams working with the Ukrainain Pioneer Youth Camps from 2009-present and by private Latvian camps from 2010-present.
+The curriculum is designed for use by teams working with the Ukrainian Pioneer Youth Camps from 2009-present.
 Materials are published in English, Russian, Ukrainian, and Latvian.

 Writes poetry.
 You can find his poetry on his poetry blog and in print and online journals.
-Darryl’s poems appear in journals such as Apropos Literary Journal, Askew Literary Journal, Caper Literary Journal, Deep South Magazine, Eclectic Flash, Lyrical Passion Poetry E-Zine, Milk Sugar Review, Tuck Magazine, and Vox Poetica.
-You can visit his poetry website here.
+Darryl’s poems appear in journals such as Apropos Literary Journal, Askew Literary Journal, Caper Literary Journal, Deep South Magazine, Milk Sugar Review, Tuck Magazine, Vox Poetica, and in various publications on Medium.

 Characteristics and Strengths: